Fiusen/filterTable/README.md

 ##### Display Method

-Instead of looping through results and printing each results table manually you can use the `display` method appended to every result of filterTable
+Instead of looping through results and printing each results table manually you can use the `display(limit)` method appended to every result of filterTable.

+`limit` is the max amount of results to be displayed, if its nil, it will print every entry

 ```lua
 local tbl = {"testing", {"testing"}}